Mohit-S-Rane/blog-backup/src/genai/01 Build Your Own Tokenizer from Scratch.md

-# 🧠 Challenge 1: Build Your Own Tokenizer from Scratch (Hindi & English)
+# 🧠 Challenge 1: Build Your Own Tokenizer from Scratch

 Have you ever tried teaching a machine to “read” Hindi or English?
 If so, you’ve probably realized it’s not as simple as splitting text at spaces.
 Welcome to the world of **tokenization**—the very first, yet incredibly powerful step in building intelligent language models.